 All of these insights help you engage customers over the long term.
 And it’s a virtuous cycle: the longer you keep users, the more you get to know about them — and the better you can meet their needs.

 Retention marketing is all about your relationship with your users.
 And everyone knows communication is the key to a healthy relationship.

 Requesting user feedback is the best way to identify and fix friction points before users ditch your app — or take to App Store reviews to air their grievances.
 Users want to know that you’re listening to their comments, suggestions, requests, and complaints and doing something about them.

 Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature an in-app survey or feedback button in your app.

-How have today’s top apps used marketing tactics to retain users and outlast the competition?
-Here are a few of the very best retention marketing campaigns to inspire your own efforts.
+How have today’s top apps used retention marketing tactics to retain users and outlast the competition?
+Here are a few of the very best customer retention program examples to inspire your own efforts.